giovannicamelio/hydro-bulk-1D/README.md

 The theory and the code are described in the following papers:

-* [1] Camelio, Gavassino, Antonelli, Bernuzzi, and Haskell, "Simulating bulk viscosity in neutron stars I: formalism", submitted to PRD (2022).
+* [1] Camelio, Gavassino, Antonelli, Bernuzzi, and Haskell, "Simulating bulk viscosity in neutron stars.
+I. Formalism", PRD 107:103031 (2023).
-* [2] Camelio, Gavassino, Antonelli, Bernuzzi, and Haskell, "Simulating bulk viscosity in neutron stars II: evolution in spherical symmetry", submitted to PRD (2022).
+* [2] Camelio, Gavassino, Antonelli, Bernuzzi, and Haskell, "Simulating bulk viscosity in neutron stars.
+II.
+Evolution in spherical symmetry", PRD 107:103032 (2023).

 `hydro-bulk-1D` is released under the MIT License.

 If you use `hydro-bulk-1D` in your research, please cite Refs.
+[1] and [2].

+EDIT 2023-05-19: code updated during peer-review of Refs.
 [1] and [2].

 ## Content